 The council is out of touch and that is reinforced by an entrenched and poisonous atmosphere that creates sides – Us and Them.
-As the Independent Grenfell Recovery Task Force that was released 31 October 2017 states:
+As the Independent Grenfell Recovery Task Force released on 31 October 2017 states:

 “RBKC failed its community on the night of 14 June and in the weeks following.”